 - VAT records (if you’re VAT registered)

-- Records about any other income such as dividends or capital gains
+- Records about any other taxable income you’ve received such as dividends or capital gains

-- Copies of tax returns and tax calculations you have submitted
+- Copies of previous tax returns and tax calculations you have submitted

-How Long to Keep Your HMRC Tax Records
+How Long Should You Keep Your Tax Records?

-You are legally required to keep your tax and accounting records for HMRC for at least 5 years after the 31 January you submit your tax return.
+You are legally required to keep your tax records, including copies of tax returns, for HMRC for at least 5 years after the 31 January you submit your tax return.

 What Happens if You Lose Tax Records

-If you are completing your tax return and are missing information you can still submit it but you must let HMRC know if you are using provisional or estimated numbers.
+If you are filling your tax return and are missing information you can still submit it but you must let HMRC know if you are using provisional or estimated numbers.

 How Often Should You Do Your Bookkeeping?

 I’ve split all the likely bookkeeping tasks you’ll need to do into a daily, weekly, monthly and annual checklist to help you stay organised.
-It may help you to put them into your diary.
+It may help you to put them into your diary with reminders.

-- Check your bank account and review money in and money out, marking off any payments on the Client Invoicing tab;
+- Check your bank account to review money in and money out, marking off any client payments;

 - Invoice your clients for any work completed;